Ludvík Svoboda: World War II

 During the internment, the "Čs.
 Eastern military groups" moved successively to Kamenec Podolský, Olchovce, Jarmolince, Oranky and the Spaso-Jevfimij Monastery in Suzdal.
 There was no Czechoslovak diplomatic representation on the territory of the USSR at that time, so Lt.
 Col. Svoboda led diplomatic negotiations with the Soviet authorities for two years, until the invasion of the Soviet Union by Germany.
-His goals were to keep the Czechoslovak military group together, to keep it materially supported, and to transport the larger part of its officers and non-commissioned officers to countries that fought against Germany—that is, first to France, and after France's fall to Great Britain, and finally to the Middle East.
+His goals were to keep the Czechoslovak military group together, to keep it materially supported, and to transport the larger part of its officers and non-commissioned officers to countries that fought against Germany—that is, first to France, then after France's fall, to Great Britain, and finally to the Middle East.
 A total of 12 transports with 662 men, 12 women and 6 children were dispatched with the help of the Soviets.
 At that time the Czechoslovak government in exile, led by President Edvard Beneš, was not yet recognized by Czechoslovakia's pre-Munich allies—that is, France and Great Britain.
 They had not yet declared the Munich Agreement and the borders of the Protectorate of Bohemia and Moravia invalid.
 Czechoslovak airmen had to serve in the French Foreign Legion in France until it was invaded by Germany, but their military ranks were reduced or not recognized.

 On 18 July 1941, one month after Germany attacked the USSR, Czechoslovak political representatives signed an agreement with the Soviet Union on the restoration of diplomatic relations and mutual cooperation in the war against Germany.
 The agreement made it possible to organize a separate Czechoslovak military unit in the Soviet Union.
 Lt.
 Col. Svoboda was significantly involved in the preparation of this military agreement and also in negotiating the conditions for the cooperation of the Soviet and Czechoslovak intelligence services.
 On the Czechoslovak side, the liaison officer was Colonel Heliodor Píka.
 Because of this, Svoboda left the USSR several times for Istanbul, Turkey.